FREESKI/FREESTYLE SKI CAMP

 FREESTYLE TRAINING CENTER!

-For 30+ years the majority of Timberline’s summer terrain parks have been private, hosting some of the most innovative camps in the world.
-Now all that previously private terrain will be open to everyone.
-Timberline’s Freestyle Training Center will provide access for everyone to carefully designed parks for all ability levels in a giant super-park!
-These terrain facilities will include a 22-foot Superpipe, an all-new halfpipe spine airbag, progressive jump and transition features, rail and jib features of all shapes and sizes including top-level rail features, and a brand new boarder-X/skier-X course with a world-cup spec start gate.
-Full intermediate level jump line, rail park, and tranny features.
-Comprehensive novice zone including jump, rail, and tranny features.
-Beginner hike zone for our newest park riders.
-Micro landing bag for learning anything from a first air to first freestyle tricks.
-All of this will amount to the single largest summer terrain park in Timberline history.
-The facility will be serviceable by multiple handle tows, giving riders quick laps and maximum time on snow.
+For our freeskiers, and freeride snowboard campers, we have access to Timberline’ Freestyle Training Center (FTC) for our scheduled sessions 3 thru 8.
+The FTC provides carefully designed features for all ability levels in one giant super-park!
+These terrain facilities will include a halfpipe spine airbag, progressive jump and transition features, rail and jib features of all shapes and sizes including top-level rail features.
+Full intermediate level jump line, rail park, and other various features.
+Comprehensive novice zone including jump, rail, and transition features.Micro landing bag for learning anything from a first air to first freestyle tricks.
+The facility will be serviceable by multiple surface tows, giving riders quick laps and maximum time on snow.
+Timberline ski area also has a public terrain park available for our campers for Sessions 1 and 2.

 Trampoline training: Not sure about trying a new aerial trick?
 You can first try it out on our campus trampoline.
 You can first learn a new trick off snow before giving it a try on the mountain the next day.